You’re waiting for your website to perform well on Google, Bing, and other search engines. And waiting. And waiting…

 One simple, yet often overlooked, reason your site isn’t showing up?
 SafeSearch.

-SafeSearch is a feature designed to filter “inappropriate” Search and Image results on Google.
+SafeSearch is a feature designed to filter “inappropriate” results on Google.
 Even sites that you may not consider to be offensive or inappropriate can be filtered when SafeSearch is on.
-That means SafeSearch can block certain sites from appearing on SERPs!
-Fortunately, the solution is simple.
-Was SafeSearch on while you were searching for your site?
-If so, turn SafeSearch off.
+That means SafeSearch can block certain sites from appearing in results all together!

 1. To turn off SafeSearch, simply click on “Settings” in the top-right corner of your screen.